idanarye/bevy-tnua/README.md

 ### Interesting Parts of the Examples Code

-* Check out [the examples `main` files](examples/examples/) to see how the plugins and the player character entities are being set.
+* Check out [the examples entry points](examples/examples/) to see how the plugins and the player character entities are being set.
 * Check out [the character control systems](examples/src/character_control_systems/) to see how to control the character's motion and special movement actions.
 * Check out [the character animating systems](examples/src/character_animating_systems/) to see how to use information from Tnua for character animation.